Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Introduction

 Recently, the Dropout strategies~\cite{Jonathan2015, Nitish2014, Golnaz2018, Zuozhuo19, ZhunZhong2017, Terrance2017}, is widely used in person Re-ID and other visual tasks.
-Compared with additional human model assistance, these Dropout strategies are the lightweight and effective for person Re-ID models.
+Compared with the additional human model assistance, these Dropout strategies are the lightweight and effective for person Re-ID models.
 It can better help the person Re-ID model embed in the application device.
-In these Dropout strategies, Cutout~\cite{Terrance2017}, random erasing~\cite{ZhunZhong2017}, and SpatialDropout~\cite{Jonathan2015}, can randomly drop the feature pixle in the feature maps or feature vectors.
+In these Dropout strategies, Cutout~\cite{Terrance2017}, random erasing~\cite{ZhunZhong2017}, and SpatialDropout~\cite{Jonathan2015}, can randomly drop the feature pixel in the feature maps or feature vectors.
 However, these methods only belong to a regularization method and not attentive feature learning methods.
-And they can not drop a large contiguous area within a batch.
-So, Batch DropBlock~\cite{Zuozhuo19} is proposed to drop the same continuity region for a training batch.
-Based on the Batch DropBlock, our first idea is to propose a novel drop strategy, Consecutive Batch DropBlock (CBDB), to produce multiple incomplete feature maps for improving the robustness of the person Re-ID model.
+And they can not drop a large contiguous area within a training batch.
+So, Batch DropBlock~\cite{Zuozhuo19} is proposed to drop the same continuity region in a training batch.
+Inspired by the Batch DropBlock strategy in~\cite{Zuozhuo19}, our first idea is to propose a novel drop strategy, Consecutive Batch DropBlock (CBDB), to produce multiple incomplete feature maps for capturing high-quality person descriptor.

+Different from Batch DropBlock: \textbf{(i)} our Consecutive Batch DropBlock strategy can gain multiple incomplete feature maps to train the deep Re-ID model; \textbf{(ii)} our consecutive Batch DropBlock drops the same patch for the whole training set instead of a batch.
 As shown in the Figure~\ref{tcsvt-1}, for the Consecutive Batch DropBlock, we firstly conduct uniform partition on the conv-layer.
 Secondly, we independently and continuously drop each patch from top to bottom on the conv-layer.
-Since this, we can gain multiple incomplete feature maps to push the deep model to capture the robust feature maps.
+Since this, we can gain multiple incomplete feature maps to push the deep model to capture the robust and high-quality person feature descriptor.

-Different from Batch DropBlock: \textbf{(I)} Our Consecutive Batch DropBlock can product more incomplete feature maps to help person Re-ID model capture rich and robust feature; \textbf{(II)} Our consecutive Batch DropBlock drops the same patch for the whole training set instead of a training batch.
-The Consecutive Batch DropBlock can be regarded as the Batch DropBlock' improvement, and the complementary descriptors to uniform patch descriptors in PCB~\cite{Yifan2018}.
-In our Consecutive Batch DropBlock, the deep model would be pushed to capture the key information from the rest feature regions.
 Thus, our Consecutive Batch DropBlock is an effective attentive feature learning strategy.
-So, we believe that our Consecutive Batch DropBlock (CBDB) can effectively improve the robustness of person descriptors for the person matching task.
+Besides, the Consecutive Batch DropBlock strategy can be regarded as the Batch DropBlock'~\cite{Zuozhuo19} extension, and the complementary strategy to uniform patch descriptors in PCB~\cite{Yifan2018}.
+Thus, we believe that the Consecutive Batch DropBlock (CBDB) strategy can effectively improve the robustness of person descriptors in the person Re-ID task.